termitt64/hacs-pv-forecast/CONTRIBUTING.md

 ## Test your code modification

-This custom component is based on [integration_blueprint template](https://github.com/ludeeus/integration_blueprint).

-It comes with development environment in a container, easy to launch if you use Visual Studio Code.
+This integration comes with development environment in a container, easy to launch if you use Visual Studio Code.
 With this container you will have a stand alone Home Assistant instance running and already configured with the included [`configuration.yaml`](./config/configuration.yaml) file.

+Many thanks to Joakim Sørensen for [BluePrint](https://github.com/ludeeus/integration_blueprint)

 ## License